Thomas Rhodin: Career

 Rhodin started his career with Färjestad BK in 1989 and has played a total of twelve seasons with them.
 He has also played with the German club Eisbären Berlin between 1997 and 2000 and with the Nationalliga A teams HC Fribourg-Gottéron (2003–05) and Genève-Servette HC (2005).
 In 2002, 2003 and 2005, he represented Sweden at the Ice Hockey World Championship.
-Before the start of the 2005/06, he was offered a contract by NHL club Dallas Stars, but turned it down.
-Instead, he signed with Färjestad, here was named as alternate captain and was than released on 9 April 2009, later on 8 May 2009 signed with Skåre BK.
+Before the start of the 2005/06, he was offered a contract by NHL club the Dallas Stars, but turned it down.
+Instead, he signed with Färjestad, was named as alternate captain, and was eventually released on 9 April 2009.
+On 8 May 2009, he signed with Skåre BK.
 On 5 September 2009 it was announced that he had signed with Leksands IF.
-Thereby he opted to use a clause in his contract with Skåre BK which allowed him to sign with a team from a higher division.
+He had opted to use a clause in his contract with Skåre BK which allowed him to sign with a team from a higher division.